Filmmaker

 Feature documentary

 A poetic reckoning that unmasks how NDAs have quietly enabled abuse, silenced victims, and shaped our collective silence.
+Featuring a live case that will break in the film, Gagged is a story about secrets and what happens to us all when the wrong ones are forced to be kept.